 The Board encourages all directors to continue their education and maintain the skills required to discharge their duties effectively by providing professional development opportunities.
+There are also a number of Board education sessions and briefings from management and external advisors during the year, and the Board skills matrix is also used to identify potential areas for further education.
 Iluka meets reasonable costs of continuing director education.

-In addition, in conjunction with Board and committee meetings, the Board participated in a number of briefings during 2020, which provided an overview of:
+In addition, in conjunction with Board and committee meetings, the Board participated in a number of briefings during 2021, which provided an overview of:

-- the organisation or a specific function; - the market environment in which Iluka operates, including the market dynamics for rare earths; - risks and opportunities for Iluka; - regulatory updates, including a workplace safety briefing following the changes to Western Australia's safety law; and - cultural heritage management following the events relating to Juukan Gorge in the Pilbara and the introduction of the Aboriginal Cultural Heritage Bill 2020 in Western Australia.
+- the organisation or a specific function; - the market environment in which Iluka operates, including the market dynamics for rare earths; - risks and opportunities for Iluka, including in relation to the delivery of major capital projects; - the response to the recommendations outlined in the Respect@Work report; and the United Nations Climate Change Conference COP26 and the Commonwealth and various State approaches to mitigating impacts of climate change and greenhouse gas emissions targets.